gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 You can only import!
 No trace of the option in the code, and no added definition for the entirety of the code base.
 Modules enforce a more robust solution for config macros, and without spilling macros in the code.

+## Compiler Extensions

+Another compromise would be to ship macro support in modules as an extension.

+Clang has always been friendly for macros in modules.
+Their BMI is more or less a precompiled header.
+If we want to gradually use modules without breaking anything and if you happen to use clang, why not develop an extension?
+I mean, clang is open source.
+Their codebase has been friendly toward modular macros.

+If a company cannot afford to make a transition to modules without breaking their 200 million codebase and are using clang, the extension could be activated temporarily and would allow giant codebases to make a smooth transition.
+Later on, we could disable the extension when it's not needed anymore.
+This is great because it won't impact the language or the community as a whole, but still allow the smooth transition large codebases are requiring to be modernized.

 ## A Reasonable Compromise

-Do I believe macros support in modules should *never* be added?
+Do I believe macros support in modules should *never* be added under *any* condition?
-My personal option is *No*.
+My personal option is *maybe not*.
 I'm not enthusiastic about supporting macros in modules, but I still believe that if something reasonable is proposed, we should consider it.

 We could in the future add features that would allow exporting macros from modules.